 Letters learned: qu, z, x, y, v, w, l,h, k, p, j, e, r, s,d, a, g, c, o, i, u, m,n,t, b and f

 Words learned: read, love, have, they, for, what, your, boy, girl, little, will, sit, did, here, this, not, some, look, she, yes, do, up, so, no, in, on, an, at, and, you, he, it, me, we, is, see, go, my, a, am, the, I, can, to and like.

 Color words learned: pink, gray, black, white, orange, brown, blue, purple, green, red and yellow

 We will continue to use the Envision Math series this year.
 Please remember to read the directions on the bottom of the homework assignments.
-This week we will continue working on Unit 6.
-After lesson 6, please try to have your child complete the online assessment in preparation for our Unit assessment.
+This week we will complete Topic 9.
+Please try to have your child complete the online assessment each unit in preparation for our Unit assessment.

 To acess the Envision math textbook please go to

 To log in please see the attached instructions letter.

 Here is a link to some fun math games.